Jack Johnson (boxer): Death

-On June 10, 1946, Johnson and a friend visited a segregated diner; when the diner refused to serve him, Johnson drove away angrily with his friend in the passenger seat.
+On June 10, 1946, Johnson and a friend were en route to New York from Texas and visited a segregated diner; when the diner refused to serve him, Johnson drove away angrily with his friend in the passenger seat.
 The car collided with a telegraph pole on U.S. Highway 1 near Franklinton, North Carolina.
-While his friend survived the crash, Johnson suffered fatal injuries and died later that day at St. Agnes Hospital in Raleigh, North Carolina, which was the nearest black hospital.
+While his friend survived the crash, Johnson suffered fatal injuries and died later that day at St. Agnes Hospital in Raleigh, North Carolina, which was the nearest black hospital, at 6:10 pm.
 He was 68 years old.

 Johnson was buried at Graceland Cemetery in Chicago next to his first wife, Etta Duryea Johnson, who committed suicide in 1912.
-His grave was initially unmarked, but was later marked with a large tombstone which said only "Johnson".
-A new marker was added after filmmaker Ken Burns released a film about Johnson's life in 2005.
+His grave was initially unmarked, but was later marked with a large tombstone which says only "Johnson".
+An additional marker was added after filmmaker Ken Burns released a film about Johnson's life in 2005.
 Johnson's new, smaller gravestone reads: "Jack / John A. Johnson.
 1878–1946.
 First black heavyweight champion of the world."
 Johnson's signature is on the back of the stone.